framps/raspiBackupDoc/en/src/backup-directory-structure.md

  │ └── raspberrypi@debian12-rsync-backup-20160415-222900
 ```

-Enter `-M "Hello world"` as a parameter for the option,
+If `-M "Hello world"` is used the directory name will be

 ```
  ├── raspberrypi